 2. Energy Efficiency

-Are your heating are a little more than they were last year?
+Are your energy are a little higher than you remember them being?
 That may be a sign that some part of your heating system is weakening.
 Most companies can provide a residential energy audit which can point out easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
-It may also be the first step in deciding if your heating unit is giving up.
+It may also be the first step in deciding if your heating unit is going out.
 Older heating units can be very inefficient, while newer products are much more efficient at heating your home.
-Also, upgrading to a high-efficiency system could mean tax credits or utility rebates and incentives to help you recoup the cost of your new system.
+Also, upgrading to a high-efficiency unit could mean tax credits or utility rebates and incentives to help you recoup the cost of the new system.

 3. Old Age

-Heating systems were never designed to last until the end of time.
-Advanced, more efficient units are coming out all the time.
+Heating systems were never designed to last forever.
+Advanced, more efficient technology is coming out all the time.
 But how long should your heating unit last?
 The magic number for a furnace or boiler is 15 years.
 But keep in mind many old heating systems operate at an efficiency of just 65 percent or worse!
-A replacement that’s been qualified with the Energy Star rating can be up to 30% more efficient, and that’s a difference you’ll notice in your home and your wallet.
+A replacement that’s been qualified with the Energy Star rating can be up to 30% more efficient, and that’s a difference you’ll notice in your home and your bank account.

 4. Excessive Noise

-If you are having to raise your voice to talk because your system is too loud, that could be a sign that your duct system is undersized and too much air is being pushed through too small an opening.
+If you are having to raise your voice to talk because your system is so loud, that could be a indicator that your duct system is undersized and too much air is being pushed through too small an opening.

 Today’s latest products work more soundlessly than ever.
-Often you’ll have to really play close attention to even know if they’re running.
-If noise pollution is a concern for you, that may be reason enough to upgrade to better equipment.
+Often you’ll have to really pay attention to even know if they’re running.
+If noise pollution is an issue for you, that may be reason enough to upgrade to better equipment.